Sourdough Starter for Beginners- No Scale Needed

 How to Make a Sourdough Starter from Scratch for Beginners

-For me, making sourdough is more than just a baking project—it’s a connection to my past.
-As a child, I remember my Grandpa Harvey always had a sourdough starter bubbling away on his kitchen counter.
-The smell of freshly baked sourdough filled his home, and every loaf felt like a little bit of magic.
-I like to think that by keeping my own starter, I’m keeping a bit of Grandpa Harvey with me.
-That’s why I named my sourdough starter Harvey in his honor.
-Naming your starter adds personality to the process—after all, it’s alive, needs to be fed, and grows like a beloved pet.
+For me, making sourdough is much more than a baking project—it’s a personal connection to my past.
+As a child, I vividly remember my Grandpa Harvey, who always had a sourdough starter bubbling away on his kitchen counter.
+The scent of freshly baked sourdough bread filled the house, and each loaf felt like a little piece of home and magic.
+I like to think that by continuing to care for my own sourdough starter, I’m preserving a piece of Grandpa Harvey with me.
+That’s why I’ve named my starter "Harvey" in his honor.
+Naming your starter can add personality to the process—after all, your starter is alive, requires care, and grows like a beloved pet.

 Keep reading, and I’ll walk you through a simple, step-by-step guide with everything you need to get started- plus my best tips and tricks to make the process smooth and stress-free.
 Look for my FREE download 7 day sourdough starter schedule to help you on your journey!